Professional Drain Inspections in Seattle, WA, and Surrounding Areas

 • Professional snaking — effective for most household clogs

-• Hydro jetting — high-pressure water cleaning that restores full pipe diameter
+• Hydro jettinghigh-pressure water jetting that cleans and restores the pipe's full diameter

 Every cleaning is followed by a second camera inspection to verify that the line is fully clear.